lchen001/HAPI/README.md

 ## 🌍 Datasets
 In this section, we discuss how to download the benchmark datasets used in HAPI.

 The predictions in HAPI are made on benchmark datasets from across the machine learning community.
 For example, HAPI includes predictions on [PASCAL](http://host.robots.ox.ac.uk/pascal/VOC/), a popular object detection dataset.
-Unfortunately, we lack permissions redistribute these datasets, so we do not include the raw data in the download described above.
+Unfortunately, we lack the permissions required to redistribute these datasets, so we do not include the raw data in the download described above.

 We provide instructions on how to download each of the datasets and, for a growing number of them, we provide automated scripts that can download the dataset.
-These scripts are implemented in the [Meerkat Dataset Registry](https://meerkat.readthedocs.io/en/dev/datasets/datasets.html) – a registry of machine learning datasets similar to [Torchvision Datasets](https://pytorch.org/vision/stable/datasets.html).
+These scripts are implemented in the [Meerkat Dataset Registry](https://meerkat.readthedocs.io/en/dev/datasets/datasets.html) – a registry of machine learning datasets (similar to [Torchvision Datasets](https://pytorch.org/vision/stable/datasets.html)).

 To download a dataset and load it into memory, use `hapi.get_dataset()`:
 ```python